charliekranz/blockbuster_MS3/README.md

 - Build
     - Tested that all appropriate restrictions were enforced, namely
         - Stories must have all 4 parts selected
-        - Radomization worked across all 4 story parts
+        - Randomization worked across all 4 story parts
-        - Titles had to be eneterd with min/max values obeyed
+        - Titles had to be eneterd with strict min/max values
         - A Genre had to be explicitly chosen
         - Cast had to have at least one person and no more than 3
-    - If any of the above conditions were nit met, tested that the approprite prompt appeared
+    - If any of the above conditions were not met, tested that the approprite prompt appeared
         - Prompts included Modals for Min/Max cast
-    - Tested that Publish did save to database
+    - Tested that Publish button did correctly save to database

 - Edit
     - Tested that all the same Build functions were present as well as: